Today, we’ll be reviewing the Yamaha HPH-MT5 closed-back studio monitor headphones.

 Accessories

-Here are a few alternative options to consider in comparison to the Yamaha HPH-MT5.
+While, the HPH-MT5 headphones are some of the best you can buy on a budget, here are a few alternative options to consider in comparison to these Yamaha cans.

-The M40x has an exaggerated low end and are much harsher in the treble range while the Yamahas are more accurate across the board.
+The ATH-M40x headphones have a slightly wider frequency response, but this comes at a price.
+They have an exaggerated low end and are much harsher in the treble range while the Yamahas are more accurate across the board.

-The Sonys are better in our opinion, seeing that they have a much flatter frequency response.
+The MDR-7506 headphones are better in my opinion, seeing that they have a much flatter frequency response.
 Although, the Yamahas aren’t far behind.

-While they may hold their own in casual listening environments, we can’t say they’re the best option.
+The HPH-MT5 headphones are best suited for beginner audio engineers who are looking for a fairly accurate pair of reference headphones under $100.
+While they may hold their own in casual listening environments, I can’t say they’re the best option.